interactionresearchstudio/connected-display/README.md

 # Connected Display Frontend / Backend

-This repository contains the frontend and backend for the Connected Studio connected display idea.
+This repository contains the backend for the Connected Studio connected display idea.

 ## API routes

-`/`
-Currently the root provides a manual way to upload an image to the server with an HTML form.
-This will eventually be replaced with the React frontend that shows images uploaded.

-`/upload` (POST)
+`/upload/device-name` (POST)
-Upload an image.
-Filenames that already exist on the file system will be overwritten.
+Upload an image and tags it with the device name.

 `/uploads` (GET)
 Get list of images on the server.